Transparency

 Private supplementary insurance plans — complementing statutory health insurance

 Private supplementary insurance complements statutory health insurance but does not replace it.
-It is a form of private health insurance that can, for example, cover enhanced dental treatment or upgraded hospital services, such as single or double rooms or treatment by a senior physician.
+It is a form of private health insurance that can, for example, offer upgraded dental health insurance or upgraded hospital services, such as single or double rooms, supplementary hospital cash benefit insurance, or treatment by a senior physician.
+Private health insurance can even cover supplemental German travel health insurance options.
 Benefits are defined in the contract and apply regardless of the chosen statutory health insurance provider, enabling long-term planning and selective protection at a level comparable to private health insurance.
 Some statutory health insurance providers also cooperate with private insurers and offer supplementary tariffs to their members.

 “Best” Statutory Health Insurance Providers — How Rankings Should Be Read